Tag

 Returnal

 When the PS5 launched in November, it seemed like Sony was firing on all cylinders.
-While Microsoft had no real exclusives to pair with the Xbox Series X, Sony came out the gate with Demon’s SoulsAstro’s PlayroomSpider-Man: Miles Morales, and more.
+While Microsoft had no real exclusives to pair with the Series X, Sony came out the gate with Demon’s SoulsAstro’s PlayroomSpider-Man: Miles Morales, and more.
 That momentum ground to a halt over the next few months … that is until Returnal.
 The third-person shooter is a haunting action game that feels like the first real next-gen game.
 Part of what makes it feel so far beyond what we’ve seen so far is its Dualsense support.
 It takes full advantage of Sony’s unique controller to deliver a more immersive experience.

 The haptic feedback simulates everything from rain to the icky sensation of an alien parasite attaching to the main character’s body.
 The adaptive triggers are used to control different firing modes depending on how far they’re pressed down, doubling the functions of a single button.
 The built-in speaker drops helpful sound cues that let players know when their alt-fire has recharged, cutting through an otherwise busy sound mix.
 For those who really want to see what this generation is capable of, Returnal is the starting point.